Supporting Child and Youth Mental Health in BC

 Based on a model used worldwide as a method of rapid continuous quality improvement in healthcare, the CYMHSU Collaborative first started in the Interior Health region in June 2013 with eight Local Action Teams.
 Since then, the Collaborative has grown province-wide and now includes the involvement of more than 2,000 people with 64 established Local Action Teams and 11 Working Groups all working towards the common goal of improving the lives of children, youth and families struggling with mental health and substance use issues.

 Relationship-building and practical, sustainable solutions are the focus of the Collaborative’s Local Action Teams and Working Groups as they address communication barriers, service delivery gaps, and coordination of care both locally and system-wide.
-Seven health authorities, three ministries (MoH, MCFD and MEd), hundreds of physicians, and numerous community partners such as police, school districts, community agencies, Indigenous groups, and others, are now committed to this initiative.
+Seven health authorities, three ministries (MoH, MCFD and MEd), hundreds of physicians, and numerous community partners such as police, school districts, community agencies, Aboriginal groups, and others, are now committed to this initiative.
 Youth and parents are embedded in every Local Action Team and have assumed leadership roles in every area of the Collaborative.

 Local Action Teams